-I wonder is he too young hes about wait 88 I was married 88 Milly is 15 yesterday 89 what age was he then at Dillons 5 or 6 about 88 I suppose hes 20 or more Im not too old for him if hes 23 or 24 I hope hes not that stuck up university student sort no otherwise he wouldnt go sitting down in the old kitchen with him taking Eppss cocoa and talking of course he pretended to understand it all (Joyce, 1986, p.
-637)
+I wonder is he too young hes about wait 88 I was married 88 Milly is 15 yesterday 89 what age was he then at Dillons 5 or 6 about 88 I suppose hes 20 or more Im not too old for him if hes 23 or 24 I hope hes not that stuck up university student sort no otherwise he wouldnt go sitting down in the old kitchen with him taking Eppss cocoa and talking of course he pretended to understand it all.
+(Joyce 1986: 637)

-Here, in the absence of punctuation, reading has to find resources other that punctuation to structure and organize itself.
-Reading such texts, therefore, constitutes a breach of normal reading and allows the normally hidden (aspects of the) work of reading to exhibit itself (themselves).
-For example, the unfamiliarity of the word "hes" may provide reading with a resource for turning upon itself and venture a possible alternative, "he's," which does include a structuring device that it normally uses.
-The verb "wait" can be used to "wait," read what follows as belonging to some other topic.
-88. In and by itself it appears to fall out of context until reading encounters "I was married 88," which allows reading to understand the previous as an announcement of a year (1888).
+Here, in the absence of punctuation, reading has to find resources other than punctuation to structure and organize itself.
+Reading such texts, therefore, constitutes a breach of ordinary reading and allows the normally hidden (aspects of the) work of reading to exhibit itself (themselves).
+For example, the unfamiliarity of the word 'hes' may provide reading with a resource for turning upon itself and venture a possible alternative, 'he's,' which does include a structuring device that the word (text) normally uses.
+The verb 'wait' can be used to 'wait,' read what follows as belonging to some other topic.
+88. In and by itself the number appears to fall out of context until reading encounters 'I was married 88,' which allows reading to understand the previous as an announcement of a year (1888).
 As it proceeds reading may arrive at the conclusion (reading as product) that Milly was born in 1889 and on the previous day turned 15, making 1904 the year of the present event.
-(Ulysses recounts the hour-by-hour events of one day in Dublin, June 16, 1904, also known as "Bloomsday.)
+(Ulysses recounts the hour-by-hour events of one day in Dublin, June 16 1904, also known as 'Bloomsday.)
 The protagonist remembers the wedding date, making it plausible that Milly might be her daughter because this would realize the category collection of family.
-Reading can then specify the protagonist's age, as probably somewhat older than 30, making her older than but not yet too old for the male person ("he") she is considering ("he").
-In fact, in the interest shown for "him," the probable sex of the "I" is female.
-Readers note that Joyce has retained other physical features that allow reading to organize itself, including the capitalization of what culturally competent members recognize as names ("Milly," "Dillon[']s[']," and the English personal pronoun "I." This capitalization provides, among others, clues about how to read "Im," not as another name but as "I'm," the short form of "I am."
+Reading can then specify the protagonist's age, as probably somewhat older than 30, making her older than but not yet too old for the male person ('he') she is considering ('he').
+In fact, in the interest shown for 'him,' the probable sex of the 'I' is female.
+Readers note that Joyce has retained other physical features that allow reading to organize itself, including the capitalization of what culturally competent members recognize as names ('Milly,' 'Dillon[']s['],' and the English personal pronoun 'I.' This capitalization provides, among others, clues about how to read 'Im,' not as another name but as 'I'm,' the short form of 'I am.'
+But let us return to the online science-related text.